 The Analysis Paradox

 It’s often presented as if data analysis were the bottleneck.
 If only we had better tools, we could finally use the data.
 AI is supposed to help make things visible that were previously hidden.
-That sounds good, but it assumes that the company also acts once something becomes visible.
+That sounds good, but it assumes the company also acts once something becomes visible.
 And most of the time nothing happens, even though everything is already on the table.

 The reason is that action has consequences.
 Whoever takes the analysis seriously has to change processes and structures, sometimes even replace people.
 That’s uncomfortable and creates resistance, so instead the next analysis gets commissioned.
 The analysis becomes a substitute for the decision.

 What almost never comes up in this discussion is the political dimension of data.
 In companies, data is also an instrument of power.
 Whoever has the right numbers gets budget, whoever presents the wrong ones loses influence.
-Analyses aren’t always done to find something out but to support an existing position.
+Analyses aren’t always done to find something out, but to support an existing position.
 AI doesn’t change that, it just makes the tools more precise.

 How these texts are written is explained here.